I have LOTS of pets! I love animals, art, coffee, and video games.

 I have always been a fan of the more "moody" parrots.
-Over the years, I have lived with and cared for: a green-cheek conure, Moluccan cockatoo, African grey, blue-fronted Amazon, and several cockatiels and lovebirds.
+Over the years, I have lived with and cared for a green-cheek conure, Moluccan cockatoo, African grey, blue-fronted Amazon, and several cockatiels and lovebirds.
 Some of these belonged to flat-mates, while others were my own.
 Of these species, I have come to appreciate those who have required more subtle forms of non-verbal communication and interaction.
 As challenging as they can be, I will always have a soft spot for Amazons and lovebirds, who I consider to be as testy as they are friendly.

 With drastic mood swings during breeding seasons, it seems that interacting with your bird is impossibly difficult.
 I was once convinced that there was nothing I could do to help my lovebird Bonnie through these swings.
-I had resigned to owning an untouchable pet during these periods of intense aggression and territorial behavior.
+I had resigned myself to owning an untouchable pet during these periods of intense aggression and territorial behavior.

-A high protein diet of nuts, seeds, and protein-fortified pellets are what you'd feed your bird if you wanted to encourage breeding behavior.
+A high-protein diet of nuts, seeds, and protein-fortified pellets are what you'd feed your bird if you wanted to encourage breeding behavior.

 Warm, soft foods can trigger hormone spikes.
 Re-evaluate what you usually feed your bird and how often she seems to go through mood swings.

-- Provide them with a variety of fresh fruits and vegetables, and steer clear of commercial "conditioning" foods as these trigger breeding.
+- Provide them with a variety of fresh fruits and vegetables, and steer clear of commercial "conditioning" foods, as these trigger breeding.

 Varying daylight hours can trigger seasonal changes in many plants and animals alike.
 It is consistent that a change in bedtime routine, or lack of routine for that matter, contributes to irregular hormonal spikes in your parrot.
-Just as poor sleep patterns causes irritability in humans, they are also the cause of general moodiness.
+Just as poor sleep patterns cause irritability in humans, they are also the cause of general moodiness.

-Because parrots are tropical, and reside in regions near to the equator, they are most biologically accustomed to a 12 hour day, with 12 hours of darkness.
+Because parrots are tropical and reside in regions near to the Equator, they are most biologically accustomed to a 12-hour day, with 12 hours of darkness.
 Increasing the amount of daylight hours your bird gets, natural or artificial, will stimulate an increase in hormones.
 Parrots cannot operate on human hours.

 - With my busy life, it's sometimes difficult to remember to cover Bonnie's cage at night.
 It helps immensely to have her in a separate room so she can be closed off with lights out at a consistent hour every day.
-If you are sometimes forgetful like I am, you can put some lamps in the room on a timer so that bedtime becomes worry free.
+If you are sometimes forgetful like I am, you can put some lamps in the room on a timer so that bedtime becomes worry-free.

-- If a separate room is not an option, get a dark blanket to cover the cage for her 12 hour night period.
+- If a separate room is not an option, get a dark blanket to cover the cage for her 12-hour night period.
 Bonnie likes to shred hers through the cage, so I make a few trips to the thrift store for replacements every now and then.